Developer’s Guide¶

 Documentation Privacy Policy¶

-Out of respect for user privacy and to make offline use of this documentation as robust as possible, this website/manual makes no external HTTP requests beyond those needed to ensure that the Travis-CI badge in the sidebar is current as of the page load.
+Out of respect for user privacy and to make offline use of this documentation as robust as possible, this website/manual makes no external HTTP requests.

 To mitigate the risk of such requests slipping in through non-obvious means,